6uhrmittag/taskbutler/README.md

 #### edit progressbar label
 The bar added to every task with the label `trackprogress`.
-The label-name can be changed in the `config.py` file in line 1:
+The label-name can be changed in the `config.ini` file1:
-`label_progress = "trackprogress"`
+`label_progress=trackprogress`
-To change the label, just change the name inside the quotes.
+To change the labelname after the "=".
 Remember to rename the label in todoist when renaming labels!

 ## usage Windows